OutSystems/docs-product/src/develop/ui/patterns/web/controls/search.md

 Allow the user to find pieces of content without the use of navigation.

-Use the Search so that end-users can easily find pieces of content by entering queries.
+Use the Search so that end users can easily find pieces of content by entering queries.
 Unlike navigation, knowledge of the content's location isn't required.

 **How to use**